InvokeAwesome/Aevum/doc/characters/Hyav (Eve)/character-sketch.md

 endeavored to adapt herself to become exactly what he wanted and needed: mentally and physically; socially and pragmatically.
-Because of his idealism and "optimize everything" approach to life, she knew that if she could simply make herself the most optimal choice for his wife, then her victory would be assured.
+Because of his idealism and "optimize everything" approach to life, she knew that if she could simply make herself the most "optimal" choice for his wife, then her victory would be assured.

 Being mute, she was an excellent listener, and Zack always loved to ramble to her about whatever he was learning or improving about himself.
 To him, her